“I can easily eat this delicious chicken as a leftover cold meat the next day

 This Hong Kong style braised beef brisket hotpot is extremely tender and flavours are subtle though I prefer the south-east Asian flavours of star anise, cloves and cinnamon which is lacking.
 Nevertheless, this laid-back red wine is a good complement to the understated flavours of the beef.

-The classic stir-fried snake beans with mince pork is well executed with plenty of wok hei and importantly, the beans are perfectly cooked and has retained a nice crunchy texture.
+The classic stir-fried snake beans with mince pork is well executed with plenty of wok hei and importantly, the beans are well cooked and has retained a nice crunchy texture.

 By far the star of the evening is the Chinese style steamed salted chicken which I found to be true to its roots.
 The warm chicken meat, whether breast, thigh or drumstick is succulent with a good hint of salt, white pepper and Chinese rice wine.